-Through the processes of autoethnography, autotheory, and self-archival, Cat has collated three decades of noetic content into a hybrid trilogy, that incorporates digital materialities and transmedia storytelling, creating a post-digital ecosystem of multisensory art forms that serve as instruments of both alignment and expansion.
+Digital artist, poet and songwriter—Cat Catalyst, seamlessly blends multimodal art forms to create visionary fusions that serve as an invitation to bridge heart, mind and Source.
+Through the processes of autoethnography, autotheory, and self-archival, Cat has collated three decades of noetic content into a hybrid trilogy, incorporating a post-digital ecosystem of multisensory art forms that serve as instruments for alignment and expansion.

 “As a result of experimenting with AR, XR and AI, I was able to explore a new kind of hybrid materiality where technology could perform an assistive role in my creative process that amplified my noetic content without diminishing the authenticity of my personal artistic expression.”